zachchan105/tmewc/typescript/api-reference/classes/EthereumTBTCVault.md

-# Class: EthereumTBTCVault
+# Class: EthereumTMEWCVault

-Implementation of the Ethereum TBTCVault handle.
+Implementation of the Ethereum TMEWCVault handle.

 **`See`**